 Neither study 1 or 2 found beliefs regarding the effects of alcohol to affect alcohol-seeking.
-While this contradicts previous work which has suggested high perceived levels of behavioural regulation to be associated with increased substance use relative to low levels [24, 25], it is important to note that the manipulation check suggests study 1’s manipulation was unsuccessful.
+While this contradicts previous work which has suggested high perceived levels of behavioural regulation to be associated with increased substance use relative to low levels [24, 25]], it is important to note that the manipulation check suggests study 1’s manipulation was unsuccessful.
 Alternatively, previous findings may have been driven by participants who, led to believe that their ability to control their behaviour is low, reduce their substance use.
 Indeed, the current studies did not employ a low-control condition (study 1) or a condition suggesting alcohol will increase the urge to drink (study 2).
 In future, these conditions should be employed to properly disentangle the effects of perceived ability to self-regulate on subsequent drinking.

 In study 2 participants who were informed alcohol would reduce the urge to drink had poorer inhibitory control following alcohol, than control participants.
 This may occur as participants infer from the message that alcohol will not impair their ability to control their behaviour.
 Therefore any compensatory effects which would usually occur, in an attempt to overcome alcohol’s impairing effects, are not present.
-Indeed, Fillmore et al [20] found that participants led to expect alcohol-induced impairment on a pursuit rotor task performed better than participants led to expect improvement following alcohol.
+Indeed, Fillmore et al [20]] found that participants led to expect alcohol-induced impairment on a pursuit rotor task performed better than participants led to expect improvement following alcohol.
 The authors suggest this is a result of participants attempting to compensate for the expected impairing effects of alcohol.
 Importantly, ours is the first study to suggest that the expectation that alcohol will not impair self-regulation can lead to poorer SSRT’s.
 Conversely, inhibition errors were increased following alcohol relative to placebo regardless of belief.
 In study 1 we found that those led to believe they had average self-control had higher rates of inhibitory errors in the second session when alcohol was consumed.
 This is in contrast to study 2’s finding that performance worsened when participants believed their ability to self-regulate would not be impaired by alcohol.
 Study 1 was, however, not designed to assess the effect of beliefs on SST performance.
 Moreover, the manipulation in study 1 did not affect beliefs about the ability to control behaviour following alcohol but may have affected general beliefs about self-regulation.
-The effect of alcohol on inhibitory control may, therefore, be partly explained by individual differences in beliefs about the effects of alcohol [18].
+The effect of alcohol on inhibitory control may, therefore, be partly explained by individual differences in beliefs about the effects of alcohol [18]].
 Future studies should take into account participant’s beliefs about the effects of alcohol on their ability to control their behaviour when assessing the effect of alcohol on inhibitory control.

-Study 1 replicated previous research, showing that initial alcohol consumption can increase (prime) alcohol-seeking [2-5, 16, 17].
+Study 1 replicated previous research, showing that initial alcohol consumption can increase (prime) alcohol-seeking [2-5, 16, 17]].
 However, ad lib beer consumption did not differ between alcohol and placebo sessions within study 2, although, craving was higher in the alcohol sessions.
 While study one found that more alcohol was consumed in the taste test following alcohol there was no evidence of inhibitory control impairments.
 In contrast, study 2 found evidence of inhibitory control impairments following an acute dose of alcohol but no evidence of an alcohol priming effect with evidence of increased craving following alcohol and placebo.
-This contradicts previous suggestions that such impairments mediate subsequent alcohol consumption [6, 11] and supports research which has not found an association between inhibitory impairments and the alcohol priming effect [4, 12-15].
+This contradicts previous suggestions that such impairments mediate subsequent alcohol consumption [6, 11]] and supports research which has not found an association between inhibitory impairments and the alcohol priming effect [4, 12-15]].